 We’ve put together a list of ergonomics training courses that are designed to help workers prevent injuries and ensure smooth operations while working in industries like manufacturing, construction, retail, transportation, and logistics.
 The topics range from musculoskeletal disorders and risk factors to ergonomic equipment and best practices, giving learners a better understanding of ergonomic principles.

-Workers in the manufacturing industry frequently perform repetitive tasks like lifting, assembling, pulling, bending, twisting, and hunching.
+Workers in the manufacturing industry frequently perform repetitive tasks like lifting, leaning, assembling, pulling, bending, twisting, and hunching.
 If done continuously without a proper understanding of ergonomics, these tasks can become highly strenuous, ultimately taking a heavy toll on their physical health.
 With EdApp’s Ergonomics for Manufacturing course, you can provide your workers with an overview of the benefits of ergonomics, common risk factors, and possible injuries caused by the lack of ergonomic training, including muscle sprains, carpal tunnel syndrome, tendonitis, spine disorders, and other musculoskeletal problems.
 This microlearning course also discusses the best ergonomic practices such as stretching and practicing correct lifting techniques, which can prevent injuries before they happen.

 To start training your team, you can import this ergonomic training course directly from EdApp’s course library.
 Even without technical skills or design expertise, you can easily edit the lessons, incorporate interactive games, or rebrand the entire course according to your company’s guidelines.